AY2324S2-CS2113-F14-1/tp/docs/DeveloperGuide.md

 **Target user profile**

-This project is designed to cater to the needs of university students who encounter the challenge of managing a myriad of expenses across various categories. university students also do not have an extreme amount of expenses and a large budget to track, so having a simple CLI application to track expenses would be sufficient, rather than a large scale application with a database management system.
+This project is designed to cater to the needs of university students who encounter the challenge of managing a myriad of expenses across various categories.
+University students also do not have an extreme amount of expenses and a large budget to track, so having a simple CLI application to track expenses would be sufficient, rather than a large scale application with a database management system.

 **Value proposition**